top of page

 The teams were:

-MELBOURNE:- Francis S. 'Pop' Vines (captain), Noel Barnett, George Margitich, Jack Sambell, Bill Deague, Arthur Roberts, Rollie Fischer, Charlie Longhurst, Alan 'Bluey' Ryan, Les Jones, Ray Usher, Joe Kinnear, Don Hooper, Harry Long, Bill Tymms, Reg Conole, Charlie Tyson, Ern Jepson, Ivor Warne-Smith, William 'Bull' Adams (19th).
+Francis S. 'Pops' Vines (captain), Noel Barnett, George Margitich, Jack Sambell, Bill Deague, Arthur Roberts, Rollie Fischer, Charlie Longhurst, Alan 'Bluey' Ryan, Les Jones, Ray Usher, Joe Kinnear, Don Hooper, Harry Long, Bill Tymms, Reg Conole, Charlie Tyson, Ern Jepson, Ivor Warne-Smith, William 'Bull' Adams (19th).

-RIVERINA:- Lionel Hastie (Leeton, captain), Gerald Beare (Griffith, vice-capt.), Roy Burt, Tom Kelly (Leeton), Clon Heath, Martin Carroll and W. Smith (Ganmain), George Pattinson, H. Rodgers and Ivan Sharp (Narrandera), Ken Brill, Harry Ledger (Matong), Jack Rava and J. Ferguson (Grong Grong), A. Carroll (Boree Creek), C. Barker and E. Davis (Wagga), J. McPherson and W. O'Reilly (Ardlethan), J. Stimson and J. Bryce (Ariah Park), M. Mansell (Cullivel), Merv Hurst (Methul.
+RIVERINA:- Lionel Hastie (Leeton, captain), Gerald Beare (Griffith, vice-capt.), Roy Burt, Tom Kelly (Leeton), Clon Heath, Martin Carroll and Bill Smith (Ganmain), George Pattinson, Harold Rodgers and Ivan Sharp (Narandera), Ken Brill, Harry Ledger (Matong), Jack Rava and J. Ferguson (Grong Grong), A. Carroll (Boree Creek), C. Barker and E. Davis (Wagga), J. McPherson and W. O'Reilly (Ardlethan), J. Stimson and J. Bryce (Ariah Park), M. Mansell (Cullivel), Merv Hurst (Methul.

 The Narrandera Town Band, marshalled by Mr. A. T. Pattinson, a former league player, led the teams around the ground.